12 Cars Lose Consumer Reports' Recommendation Due to Reliability Issues

 Models That Lost CR’s Recommendation

-In addition to the Audi, Ford, Genesis, Kia, and Subaru, several manufacturers have models that have seen reliability fall for various reasons.
-Included below is a description of the problems that owners experienced for each model, as well as responses, if any, from the manufacturers.
+Several manufacturers, including Chevrolet, Hyundai, and Jeep, have models that have seen reliability fall for various reasons.
+Included below is a description of the problems that owners experienced for each model, as well as responses from the manufacturers.
 Many automakers acknowledged the problems CR identified and had already made fixes available to consumers.

-Some of the automakers (Ford, Kia, Subaru) already have either issued technical service bulletins (TSBs), recalls, instituted service actions, or made updates to deal with some of these problems, including General Motors (Buick, Chevrolet), Hyundai, Jeep, Kia, Nissan, and Toyota.
+A number of the automakers have issued technical service bulletins (TSBs) or recalls, instituted service actions, or made updates to deal with some of these problems, including General Motors (Buick, Chevrolet), Hyundai, Jeep, Kia, Nissan, and Toyota.
 TSBs provide dealers with instructions on how to handle a known problem.
-If you own one of the vehicles on this list and want to find out whether there is an outstanding recall or bulletin, go to NHTSA’s recalls page and put your car’s vehicle identification number (VIN) into the search field.
-Then, contact your dealer with the information to set up an appointment to have the fixes addressed.
+If you own one of the vehicles on this list and want to find out whether there is an outstanding recall or bulletin, you can go to NHTSA’s recalls page and put your car’s vehicle identification number (VIN) into the search field to find related information.
+Then contact your dealer with the information to set up an appointment to have the problems addressed.
 Car companies don’t notify owners about TSBs, so you need to be proactive about getting the fix done.
 Bear in mind that TSB-related work isn’t always done free.
 You can also find TSBs for common problems on the new car and used car model pages under the Reliability tab.